John Horton Conway at Spelman College

 Dr Ehme recalls, "He linked the periodic table to the Look and Say sequence.
 I remember that because he said there were 92 cases, and he named them after the elements to help him remember them!
 The fact that he was willing to consider 92 cases on a whimsical problem convinced me he not like the rest of us.
 His curiosity must have been immense to drive him to keep discovering and resolving all these cases.
 Naming them after the elements would not have helped me, but it helped him!"

 At the end, he demonstrated other toys and rope tricks and nobody wanted to leave.
 Shown are Dr Bozeman, Dr Earl Barnes (then spending a year at Spelman), Ayana again, Yvette Daugherty C'97 (in blue and red jacket), and on the right Dr Olubummo (in white) and behind her Dr Shah (by the green board).
-[All three students above would later get doctorates, and would many of those featured below.]
+[All three students above would later get doctorates, as would many of those featured below.]

 We then adjourned to LLCI for "An Evening with a Scientist" and were joined by the Provost (who was footing some of the bills, including the new plane ticket).
 John started the proceedings with one of his party pieces, in which he slowly showed everyone a trick with this hands that somehow nobody could duplicate.
 In doing so, he managed to get grown men and women to assume unusual positions they never saw coming.
 It's an item kids of all ages love.
 (Here's a dynamic version by Gil Kalai.)